 - Unsupervised Learning: Where the model trains on unlabelled data, delineating hidden structures and patterns that lie within the data.
 To this belong the tasks of dimensionality reduction and clustering.

-There are, however, many other types of learning that are less explored, such as reinforcement learning or semi-supervised learning.
+However there are many other types of learning that are less explored, such as reinforcement learning or semi-supervised learning.
 One such type of learning is Active Learning, an approach which is often not in the forefront of learning strategies but one that can be of immense use to many machine learning projects and tasks.

 Fundamentally, Active Learning is an approach that aims to use the least amount of data to achieve the highest possible model performance.
 When following an Active Learning approach, the model chooses the data that it will learn the most from, and then trains on it.